TopSPICE/Win32 v7.1 SPECIFICATIONS

 XOR N-input XOR gate

-AM (amplitude modulated), EXP (exponential), FILE (data file), PULSE (pulsed waveform), PWL (piecewise linear), RANDOM (random waveform), SFAM (single-frequency AM), SFFM (single-frequency FM), SIN (sine), CLOCK (digital), DATA (digital).
+AM (amplitude modulated), EXP (exponential), FILE (data file), NOISE (noise generator for .NOISE analysis), PULSE (pulsed waveform), PWL (piecewise linear), RANDOM (random waveform), SFAM (single-frequency AM), SFFM (single-frequency FM), SIN (sine), CLOCK (digital), DATA (digital).
 Any arbitrary function in time or frequency may also be generated using the behavioral modeling options.

 Model libraries